zeitgeistpm/zeitgeist/README.md

   0x-style hybrid on-chain and off-chain trading.
 - [prediction-markets](./zrml/prediction-markets) - The core implementation of
   the prediction market logic for creating and resolving markets.
-- [global-disputes](./zrml-global-disputes) - Global disputes sets one out of
-  multiple outcomes with the most locked ZTG tokens as the canonical outcome.
-  This is the default process if a dispute mechanism fails to resolve.
 - [simple-disputes](./zrml-simple-disputes) - Simple disputes selects the last
   dispute after a predetermined amount of disputes as the canonical outcome.
 - [swaps](./zrml/swaps) - An implementation of liquidity pools that allows any